SANARP98/timescale-gravity/README.md

 - The ingestion pipeline batches upserts with conflict handling, so rerunning a fetch window is idempotent.
+- When requesting a history slice, the ingestor checks existing coverage and only fetches the missing date spans (extending earlier/later than what’s already stored).
 - The compression policy automatically compresses chunks older than 30 days; adjust the interval in `db_setup.sql` if desired.
 - Timestamps are stored in UTC; the app converts to IST (`Asia/Kolkata`) on read so charting